ATCC-Bioinformatics/genome_portal_api/README.md

 ## download_assembly() <a name="download_assembly"></a>
-**The download_assembly() function is the only function that can query and download the fasta assembly of an item on the ATCC Genome Portal.**
+**The download_assembly() function is the only function that can query and download the fasta assembly of an item on the ATCC® Genome Portal.**
 This function takes an genome id as input to either download an assembly directly to a filepath, or store an assembly as a dictionary.

 <details markdown="1">
 <summary>Usage</summary>

 ```
-  download_assembly() is function to download the fasta assemblies on the ATCC Genome Portal.
+  download_assembly() is function to download the fasta assemblies on the ATCC® Genome Portal.
 The genomes files can be downloaded, or output directly to stdout.

   --------- USAGE ---------
   Required arguments:
     id = <str>
-          An ATCC Genome ID (https://genomes.atcc.org/genome<genomeid>)
+          An ATCC® Genome ID (https://genomes.atcc.org/genome<genomeid>)

   Optional arguments:
     output = <str>